AriannaSammarchi/Workshop-on-Data-Representation-DDC-2023/README.md

 What you may not be familiar is the R Markdown (Rmd) files used to generate the documents.
 If you download the Rmd files you can run the same code on your machine as well.

-Currently I only uploaded the files related to the first session as I plan to change the second session based on attendee's feedback.

 ## What is This About?